Skin care: The top 4 dermatologist-approved ingredients to minimise the appearance of pores - including 'superhero' product

 GB News

-A dermatologist has picked out certain exfoliants and moisturisers to keep an eye out for if you're on the hunt for some pore-minimising products
+An expert shared the exfoliants and moisturisers to keep an eye out for if you're on the hunt for pore-minimising products

-Although it is impossible to banish pesky pores once and for all, it is certainly possible to minimise their appearance.
+Although it is impossible to banish pesky pores once and for all, you can certainly minimise their appearance.

 A perfectly normal part of your complexion, it’s easy to get hung up on ways to conceal them from public view.

-They most commonly appear on your nose, forehead and chin and can often appear larger when skin produces excess oil.
+They most commonly appear on your nose, forehead and chin, and can often appear larger when the skin produces excess oil.
 When combined with dead skin cells, the gaps can be enlarged.

-Dermatologist Dr Stephanie Taylor has told GB News the top-tier ingredients in skin care products that you should look out for to minimise the appearance of pores.
+Dermatologist Dr Stephanie Taylor spoke to GB News about the top-tier skin care ingredients for pore minimisation.

 Larger pores most commonly appear on your nose, forehead and chin